 Massage Therapy

-Massage therapy is another powerful tool in the arsenal against neck pain.
+Massage therapy is another powerful tool in the arsenal against back and neck pain.
 It has several benefits, including increasing blood flow, reducing muscle tension, improving range of motion, and promoting the release of endorphins, the body's natural painkillers.
 A professional massage therapist can provide targeted treatment based on your specific problem areas.
 However, even simple self-massage techniques can offer immediate relief in many cases.

 Over-the-Counter Medications